githero20/hotel-chatbot/frontend/README.md

 ## 🎯 Suggestion Chips

-Pre-configured questions for OSCA Fest:
+Pre-configured questions for DevFest Lagos:

-- "What is OSCA Fest?"
+- "What is DevFest Lagos?"
-- "Who are the keynote speakers?"
+- "When is DevFest happening?"
-- "What's the event schedule?"
+- "What are the available workshops?"
-- "How to register?"
+- "How to register for DevFest?"

 ## 🚦 Status Indicators